 This short post covers how to resolve the Microsoft.DotNet.Web.targets was not found issue.
-This might happen when importing existing asp.net MVC projects within your Visual Studio solution.
+This problem might happen when importing existing asp.net MVC projects within your Visual Studio solution.

 Microsoft.DotNet.Web.targets file missing

 I’m currently porting some ASP.NET MVC project to .Net Core and running into a quite annoying issue.
-Every time I’m importing an existing project.json project file (asp.net mvc based project), I’m running into the following error:
+Every time I’m importing an existing project.json project file (asp.net MVC based project), I’m running into the following error:

 The imported project “C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v14.0\DotNet\ Microsoft.DotNet.Web.targets” was not found.
 Confirm that the path in the declaration is correct, and that the file exists on disk.